cradloff/fit-maven-plugin/README.md

 # Fit Maven Plugin

 Use this plugin to execute [Fit tests](http://fit.c2.com/) from Maven.
+Fit is a framework for tests which are specified in a Html page.
+It is a great complement for JUnit.

 ## Versioning
 The versioning for this plugin starts with 3.0.
 This is because there is already a plugin with the same